9d8dev/next-wp/README.md

 5. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.

-5. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.
+6. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.

-5. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.
+7. The selected filter values are passed as props to the component and used to set the initial values of the `Select` components.

+## Dynamic Site Map

+The sitemap for `next-wp` is generated at `@/app/sitemap.ts` and will appear live on your site at `yourdomain.com/sitemap.xml`.
+In order to set up your sitemap correctly please make sure to update the `site_domain` in the `site.config.ts` to be the domain of your frontend (not your WordPress instance).

 Built by [Bridger Tower](https://twitter.com/bridgertower) and [Cameron Youngblood](https://twitter.com/youngbloodcyb) at [9d8](https://9d8.dev)